EU Regulatory Affairs

 devices quality processes

 - Special Topics in Regulatory Affairs: Generics, Orphan drugs, Cosmetic products, Food supplements, Vet-erinary medicinal products, OTC products, advertising & promotion

 - Quality management and compliance: Quality systems, enforcement and national authorities

 - Biotech, plasma and blood products: Biotech products, Human tissue regulation, Products from human blood/plasma, biosimilars

 - Total fees approx.

 In general, the whole tuition is to be paid before the start of the first semester.
-In exceptional cases paying in 2 installments or on a modular basis is possible.
+In exceptional cases paying in 2 installments is possible.
 Included in the tuition are exam fees and lecturing materials.
 If you have to repeat an examination you will be charged an administrative fee of € 50,-.
 For the RAC the fees listed on the raps website apply

 - A university degree (at least bachelors) form an Austrian or other equivalent international University, or

 - For candidates with no University degree: A/Levels or other high school leaving certificate and at least 4 years work experience in regulatory affairs or a closely related discipline. or